TylerWoolcott/web-component-widget/README.md

 **Cons:**
 - Consumer can’t tweak any of the styles in the iFrame.
 Also, for example, by default, browsers display the `<iframe>` with a surrounding border (which is generally undesirable).
 This can lead to inconsistent user interfaces and a bad experience all around
 - Iframes are inherently unresponsive, so we have to set up a postMessage-driven mechanism of manually keeping the height up to date.
-This comes with library bloat andcomputationaloverhead
+This comes with library bloat and computational overhead
 - Iframes are hard to write for: CORS errors are common, as iframes are locked down and things like hooking into scroll events need to be ‘normalised’ before forwarding to the iframe, to take into account the iFrame offset
 - Iframes require a ‘title’, otherwise screen readers announce them simply as ‘iframe’.
 Shadow DOM has no such requirement as it’s ‘native’ to the page
 - The nested context created in embedded pages could result in decreased SEO credit for the host page, as search engines will attribute content to the iFrame’s source URL